loweisz/my-home/src/pages/the_power_of_http_headers_with_four_examples/index.md

 ---
-title: 'The power of https headers and 4 examples you did not know before'
+title: 'The power of http headers and 4 examples you did not know before'
 date: 'Oct 23rd, 2020'
 abstract: 'There are a lot of http headers, most of them are quite simple, but there are also some powerful ones you probably have never heard of.'
 heroImage: 'heads.jpg'